chanind/logic-and-proof-exercises/README.md

 # logic-and-proof-exercises

-Sandbox for LEAN exercises from "Logic and Proof" book
+Sandbox for LEAN exercises from [Logic and Proof](https://leanprover.github.io/logic_and_proof/index.html) book.